geneontology/go-site/metadata/rules/README.md

 ## Taxon-appropriate annotation check

  * id: [GORULE:0000013](https://github.com/geneontology/go-site/blob/master/metadata/rules/gorule-0000013.md)
- * status: legacy
+ * status: approved

-GO taxon constraints ensure that annotations are not made to inappropriate species or sets of species.
+- GO taxon constraints ensure that annotations are not made to inappropriate species or sets of species.
-This information is obtained from the only_in_taxon and never_in_taxon tags in the ontology.
+This information is obtained from the only_in_taxon and never_in_taxon tags in the ontology (maintained in go-ontology/tree/master/src/taxon_constraints).
+- Experimental annotations (1) failing the taxon constraints are reported in the error reports but unchanged; non-experimental annotations (2) are filtered out of the pipeline products.
+(1) EXP evidence codes: EXP, IDA, IEP, IGC, IGI, IMP, IPI, HDA, HEP, HGI, HMP, HTP.
+(2) non EXP annotations: IBA, IKR, IRD, IC, ISA, ISM, ISO, ISS, NAS, RCA, TAS.
+- Taxon constraints DO NOT apply to negated (`NOT` qualifier in GPAD/GAF) annotations.

 See [http://www.biomedcentral.com/1471-2105/11/530](http://www.biomedcentral.com/1471-2105/11/530)
 for more details.

-Error report (number of errors) in [db_species]-summary.txt & owltools-check.txt (details).

 <a name="gorule0000014"/>